stefan-bergstein/openshift-tutorials/azure-devops/README.md

 2. Skip the `az role assignment create` command to create a role assignment to authorise the AKS cluster to connect to the Azure Container Registry.
 3. Don’t create the service connection to Azure Kubernetes Service.
 4. Don’t create an environment for Azure Kubernetes Service, but a generic Kubernetes environment for OpenShift.
+5. Don’t create a ARM service connection to authenticate with a AKS cluster
+6. Skip update the Kubernetes deployment manifest

 *You might want to open this blog post and the Microsoft learning path module side by side to follow the tutorial without getting lost.*